oth-body/hoot/README.md

 wss://nostr.wine
 ```

-If no `relays.txt` is found, default relays will be used.
+If no `relays.txt` is found, the above default relays will be used.

 ## Usage